nikhilxo1/nikhilxo1/README.md

 - 👋 Hi, I’m @nikhilxo1
-- 👀 I’m interested in learning computer language
+- 👀 I’m interested in learning New Technology
-- 🌱 I’m currently learning web devlopment,vb.net
+- 🌱 I’m currently preparing for aws solution architect
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me
 - my mail nikhilchaurasia211@gmail.com